 Students identify a committee chair, who must be on the BCHS core faculty list.
-Students identify at least two additional members, including one with a primary faculty appointment at the University of Pittsburgh but who does not have a primary appointment in BCHS.
-Half or more of thesis committee members must be a core faculty member of at least one Pitt Public Health department.
+Students identify at least two additional members, one of whom is not a BCHS core faculty.
+Half or more of thesis committee members must be a core member of at least one Pitt Public Health department.